 At Saint Omer, not long ago, there happened an amusing incident, which

-is as true as the Gospel, and is known to many notable people worthy of
+is as true as the Gospel, and is known to many nota

 faith and belief.
 In short, the story is as follows.